kapetan3sid/Filhak/README.md

 Sum up the total requested budget across all milestones, and include that figure here.
 Ensure that it does not exceed the total funding limit on the RFP.
 ## Maintenance and Upgrade Plans

-Our MVP version consist of 5 essential functionalities:
-1.

-However, we plan on maintaining existing codebase as well as develop and integrate additional features such as:
+We plan on maintaining existing codebase as well as develop and integrate additional features such as:

+- Test existing Rust actors with **Filhak**
+- Deploy actors on Testnet
+- Integrate VS Code extension for running tests
+- Etc

+⚠️ Some of these future features depend on FVM delivery

+Our end goal is to develop "Filecoin Simulation" similar to what **Ganache** is offering where developers will be able to quickly fire up a personal **Filecoin** blockchain which they can use to run tests, execute commands, and inspect state while controlling how the chain operates.

 # Team
 ## Contact Info